bryantrobbins/s3-static-site/README.md

 ## Requirements

-You need an existing Route53 Hosted Zone to reference, as well as the ARN for an existing ACM certificate that matches the domain you want.
-It can be a wildcard cert.
+You need an existing Route53 Hosted Zone to reference.

+You need to receive e-mail to one of the following e-mail addresses in that domain:
+* hostmaster@...
+* admin@...
+* postmaster@...
+* administrator@...
+* webmaster@...

 ## Parameters